Peugeot 3008 Hybrid boot space, seating & practicality

 Some fuel-tank capacity and boot space have had to be sacrificed to accommodate the 3008 plug-in’s batteries

-While you have a little less boot space to play with than in a regular 3008, in all other respects the hybrid models’ interior space is unchanged.
+While the regular 3008 offers slightly more boot space, in all other respects the hybrid models’ interior space is unchanged.
 Visibility is pretty good looking ahead, thanks in part to the raised SUV ride height, but you may be less impressed by how easy it is to see out the back, due to the window design.
 Fortunately, front and rear parking sensors and a rear-view parking camera are standard across the range.

 Peugeot 3008 hybrid interior space, storage & comfort